ConfederacyOfGaia/Gaia/mage.md

 ### Spell Mastery

 Starting at 11th level, you have achieved such mastery over certain spells that you are able to cast them with little effort.
-Choose a 1st-level spell that is in your spellbook.
-You always have this spell prepared, it doesn't count against the total the number of spells you have prepared, and you can cast it at half the standard spell point cost.
+Choose a 1st-level spell that is in your spellbook:  You can cast it at half the standard spell point cost.
 At 15th level, you can choose a 2nd level spell, and at 18th, you can choose a 3rd level spell.

 If you cast a mastered spell at a higher level, you must complete a short or long rest to be able to do so again at half the standard spell point cost.
 By spending 8 hours in study, you can exchange the spells you chose for different spells of the same level.